 As early as possible.
 It’s a good idea to start practising and developing a basic knowledge of the LNAT around the summer before you book your test – that way, you’ll have time to properly prepare that will mean you don’t have to cram at the last minute.

 A good way to get some early preparation in is to attend one of our half-day LNAT Workshops, where you will get trained in LNAT strategies from an expert tutor.

 We suggest you do four weeks of regular revision for it, and two weeks of intense revision and practise questions to prepare properly.
 You can start by using our LNAT Question Bank here.

 Yes, we have some in our LNAT Question Bank, which you can access for free here.

-I’m afraid not – you can only sit the LNAT exam once during the year you are applying through UCAS.
+You can only sit the LNAT exam once during the year you are applying through UCAS.
 So if you want to try it again, you will have to wait until next year to reapply.

 Yes – register as normal for the LNAT online, but do not book your test online.
 You will need to complete an Examination Access Requirements form through the LNAT website and send it to them, along with documentary evidence.
-Find out more through the LNAT website.
+Find out more on the LNAT website.